g33kex/pyqrypto/docs/source/index.rst

 Welcome to pyqrypto's documentation!
 ====================================

 **pyrypto** is a library of reversible quantum circuits for basic functions used in classical cryptography.
-As of now it implements the ARX-box Alzette and the associated tweakable block cipher TRAX from the Sparkle-suite and their necessary gates.
+As of now it implements the ARX-box Alzette and the associated tweakable block cipher TRAX from the `Sparkle-suite <https://sparkle-lwc.github.io/>`_ and their necessary gates.
+It is easily expandable to more ciphers.

-Because of the underlying architecture, right and left rotations are implemented for free without using any gate.
+This library provides high level operations on quantum registers by tracking the individual qubits.
+Because of this, permutations can be implemented for free.
+Additionally, the quantum cost of a circuit containing these operations can be automatically computed.

 This library is based on `Qiskit <https://qiskit.org/>`_.

 Implemented Gates
 -----------------

-These are the quantum gates currently implemented by this projects.
+These are the quantum gates currently implemented by this project.

-- ``TRAX`` - a tweakable block cipher
+- :py:class:`~pyqrypto.sparkle.Traxl_enc` - TRAX-L encryption
-- ``Alzette`` - a 64 bit ARX-box
+- :py:class:`~pyqrypto.sparkle.Alzette` - a 64 bit ARX-box
-- ``TTKRippleCarryAdder`` - ripple carry adder
+- :py:class:`~pyqrypto.rOperations.rTTKRippleCarryAdder` - ripple carry adder
-- ``DKRSCarryLookaheadAdder`` - carry lookahead adder
+- :py:class:`~pyqrypto.rOperations.rDKRSCarryLookaheadAdder` - carry lookahead adder
-- ``ConstantDKRSCarryLookaheadAdder`` - carry lookahead adder with a constant
+- :py:class:`~pyqrypto.rOperations.rConstantDKRSCarryLookaheadAdder`` - carry lookahead adder with a constant
-- ``XOR`` - bitwise XOR
+- :py:class:`~pyqrypto.rOperations.rXOR` - bitwise XOR
-- ``ConstantXOR`` - bitwise XOR with a constant
+- :py:class:`~pyqrypto.rOperations.rConstantXOR` - bitwise XOR with a constant
-- ``NOT`` - bitwise NOT
+- :py:class:`~pyqrypto.rOperations.rNOT` - bitwise NOT
-- ``ROR`` - right rotation (gate free)
+- :py:class:`~pyqrypto.rOperations.rROR` - right rotation (gate free)
-- ``ROL`` - left rotation (gate free)
+- :py:class:`~pyqrypto.rOperations.rROL` - left rotation (gate free)

 Examples
 --------